parisodlab/dry-guide/docs/best_practices.md

-## Andersen Lab Coding Best Practices
+## Parisod Lab Coding Best Practices

 These best practices are just a few of the important coding tips and tricks for reproducible research.
 If you have more ideas, contact Rimjhim!